FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 # Package Metadata
-**This page documents a feature currently under development.
+**This page documents a new feature in the 0.20 development branch.
+It is not available in previous releases.
 **

 ## Introduction